Chip-sus/BLDC-motor-testbench/README.md

 # BLDC motor testbench with stm32 development board

-## Description
+## Project Overview

-This project serves as a template for controlling a BLDC motor, with detailed instructions to operate the system and can be used on any course related to STM32 microcontrollers.
+This project serves as a template for controlling a BLDC motor, with instructions to operate the system and can be used on any course related to STM32 microcontrollers.
-This project initially aimed for educational purposes of encourageing junior students to pick up a follow-up project with BLDC and/or develop more features from the base project.
+This project was initially aimed for educational purposes of encourageing junior students to pick up a follow-up project with BLDC and/or develop more features from the base project.
 The testbench will enable students to explore the operation, control, and performance characteristics of BLDC motors with available resources of an average laboratory.

+## Key features

+- Provides a complete and simple test bench setup, making it easy to evaluate motor speed & position based on HALL sensors.
+- Low level C programming, direct manipulation of microcontroller registers ensure high-performance and resource efficient controls.
+- Custom functions such as PWM output to control the 6-phases, or HALL sensor data capturing via USART.

 ## Used Resources